 ROY AND CLARA BELLE WILEY PLANETARIUM.
-The Roy and Clara Belle Wiley Planetarium, located in Walters Hall, is named in honor of Mr. Roy Lee Wiley and his wife, Clara Belle Wiley.
-Mr. Wiley served the University as a teacher of physics from 1942 to 1975.
-The Planetarium is used for university astronomy classes and special showings for school students and the general public.
+Housed in the Walters end of the Caylor-White-Walters complex, the Planetarium was founded in 1976 and named for Mr. Roy Lee Wiley and his wife Mrs. Clara Belle Wiley.
+Mr. Wiley taught Physics at Delta State from 1942 to 1975.
+The Planetarium is used for University astronomy classes and also presents special programs for schools and the general public.